 Novice Benchmark Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
-This is my goal.
-I can do this with help.
+This is my goal. l can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I exchange information and ideas in conversations?
 I can request and provide information by asking and answering practiced and some original questions on familiar and everyday topics, using simple sentences most of the time.
-Examples I can X How can I meet my needs in conversations?
+Examples I can I can exchange information with an e-Pal about what I do for fun.
+I can exchange texts with a friend about local music venues.
+I can respond to an email about a sporting event I attended.
+I can write a response to an e-card greeting.
+I can exchange information about the latest video game in an online chat.
+1 How can I meet my needs in conversations?
 I can interact with others to meet my basic needs related to routine everyday activities, using simple sentences and questions most of of the time.
 Examples I can I can interact online to ask and answer questions about a homework assignment.
 I can make plans for a picnic with others via text messages.
 I can text my friend to bring me something from a restaurant and answers my friend's questions.
 I can exchange messages to set up the steps for an experiment or project.
-I can exchange information with a doctor's office to prepare for an upcoming appointment. x How can I express and react to preferences and opinions in conversations?
+I can exchange information with a doctor's office to prepare for an upcoming appointment.
+1 How can I express and react to preferences and opinions in conversations?
 I can express, ask about, and react to preferences, feelings or opinions on familiar topics, using simple sentences most of the time and asking questions to keep the conversation on topic.
 Examples I can I can craft a response to a blog post about movie recommendations.
 I can ask and react to a friend's post on a social media site.
 I can exchange preferences of things to do with visitors on a shared Wiki.
-I can add my comments to those of others about something I read on a forum about sports. x
+I can add my comments to those of others about something I read on a forum about sports.
+1